NASA-PDS/naif-pds4-bundler/docs/source/22_pds4_spice_archive.rst

     *  for whole mission meta-kernels ``start_date_time`` and ``stop_date_time``
        are set to the coverage provided by spacecraft SPK, CKs, or to other dates at the discretion of the archive producer.
-These other dates might be required for missions whose SPks and CKs do not explicitly cover the dates required by the archive, e.g.: a lander mission with a fixed position provided by an SPK with extended coverage
+These other dates might be required for missions whose SPKs and CKs do not explicitly cover the dates required by the archive, e.g.: a lander mission with a fixed position provided by an SPK with extended coverage